Amazon's Brand Registry Program

 GCID Product IDs

 When you enroll your products in the Brand Registry, they are automatically assigned a unique product ID called the Global Catalog Identifier (GCID).
 Brand owners can find their products' GCIDs in their inventory reports.
 The GCID can be used in place of the standard product IDs.
-This allows the seller to list their products on Amazon even if they don't have a standard product ID, such as a UPC.
+This allows the seller to list their products on Amazon even if they don't have a standard product ID, such as a UPC or EAN.
 On your ChannelAdvisor template, you can map the GCID as your primary Product ID.

 If your product does have a UPC, Amazon recommends that you continue using it in your listings.
 While it isn't required, the UPC helps Amazon and customers to locate your product.
 UPCs are also important to include in your product feeds if you use Fulfillment by Amazon (FBA).